Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

 Proposition~\ref{thm:seq} can be used to obtain a formula for the case of two runs directly:

-\begin{proposition} For $n\geq 1$, the number of pop-stacked permutations of size $n$ with exactly two runs, is $p_{n,2} = 2^n-2n$. \end{proposition} \begin{proof} By Proposition~\ref{thm:seq}, $p_{n,2}$ is the number of sequences in $\{1, 2\}^n$ with an occurrence of $1$ before an occurrence of $2$, and also an occurrence of $2$ before an occurrence of $1$.
-There are $2n$ sequences that violate this condition (including the ``all-1'' and the ``all-2'' sequences). \end{proof}
+\begin{proposition} For $n\geq 1$, the number of pop-stacked permutations of size $n$ with exactly two runs, is $p_{n,2} = 2^n-2n$. \end{proposition} \begin{proof} By Proposition~\ref{thm:seq}, $p_{n,2}$ is the number of words in $\{1, 2\}^n$ with an occurrence of $1$ before an occurrence of $2$, and also an occurrence of $2$ before an occurrence of $1$.
+There are $2n$ words that violate this condition (including the ``all-1'' and the ``all-2'' words). \end{proof}

 It is pleasant to have a combinatorial explanation for the number of pop-stacked permutations with two runs, and this game could be pursued (algorithmically) for a fixed number of runs $k$, but to get a closed-form formula holding for any arbitrary number of runs is still open.
 While the following theorem does not give an explicit formula for all of those cases immediately, it proves that the counting sequence for pop-stacked permutations with precisely $k$ runs is nice and simple from a structural point of view.